 Before we start talking about leaving the Bologna city centre, there are loads of options on what to do in Bologna.
 This includes great restaurants, wine bars, and even Bologna museums.
 We covered this in great detail in our ultimate guide on things to see in Bologna.
 In that post, we offer recommendations for a Bologna walking tour and other Bologna Italy points of interest.
 If you are looking for something particular from this Bologna blog, use the handy table of contents above to jump right to it.

 This Bologna Travel Guide only scratches the surface.
-If traveling in Emilia Romagna, check out our, available on Amazon.
+If traveling in Emilia Romagna, check out our The Food Traveler’s Guide to Emilia Romagna: How to taste the history and tradition of Italy, available on Amazon.